-Katie Jones, is a UK based knitwear eco-friendly designer who incorporates playful aesthetics with serious ethics.
+Katie Jones is a UK-based knitwear eco-friendly designer who incorporates playful aesthetics with serious ethics.
 She puts sustainability into practice by embracing her grandmother’s vision of making something beautiful from nothing.

 The ethical designer ensures that her designs are addressing the issues of landfill and over-consumerism.
 Moreover, the brand also creates experiences that encourage social and environmental change.

 Based on her approach “Waste Not”, Jones uses unclaimed materials from apparel manufacturers.
 The sustainable designer and her team turn them into wearable artisanal collections that embrace color, texture, and fun.

 Spencer Phipps started his career at Marc Jacobs as a part of the menswear design team.
 In 2017, he founded Phipps that works on the principles of respect and curiosity for the natural world.
 This ethical fashion brand explores the concept of environmental responsibility and sustainability in the realm of style.

 Sustainability as an obligation, not a buzzword

-Mara Hoffman designs women clothing, which includes swimwear, made from pre and post-consumer waste.
+New York based Mara Hoffman designs women’s clothing, including swimwear, made from pre and post-consumer waste.
 The brand aims to encourage customers to re-evaluate the relationship they have with their clothing.

 An alternative approach to fashion